Appian Releases Connected Underwriting to Equip Insurers with Speed and Precision

 "Improving underwriting efficiency and data-driven risk assessment is especially important in today's economic climate.
 Inflation is driving loss costs higher and faster in most markets for our customers, making streamlined and connected underwriting processes more important," said Sanat Joshi, SVP of Industry Products and Solutions.
 "We are excited to deliver a solution that allows insurers to quote and write policies faster with the same number of resources, deliver a better customer experience, and improve their quote to bind ratio."

-Appian Connected Underwriting is part of a suite of solutions that work together to help insurers rapidly modernize their insurance process.
+Appian Connected Underwriting is part of a suite of solutions that work together to help insurers rapidly modernise their insurance process.
 To learn more, visit appian.com/insurance.

 About Appian